-For instance, the option appraisal section may summarise the each option with the detail contained elsewhere for reference.
+For instance, the option appraisal section may summarise each option with the details contained elsewhere for reference.

 To conclude, the purpose of a business case is to outline the business rationale for undertaking a project and to provide a means to continually assess and evaluate project progress.

 This post is by Martin Webster at leadershipthoughts.com.
 Martin Webster is an engineer, IT professional, introvert, occasional artist, people leader, and geek.
 Leadershipthoughts.com is dedicated to helping leaders learn the skills of leading, share their own experiences and promote leadership development.

 Logan is a digital marketing manager with experience in leveraging digital mediums to drive lead generation and e-commerce revenue.
 Currently he manages web strategy at Workfront, which means he spends his days focused on conversion rate optimization, A/B testing and SEO.
 Logan received his MBA from Brigham Young University, is passionate about his family, public speaking and reading great books like "How Will You Measure Your Life?" and "Ender's Game".Follow on Twitter More Content by Logan Mallory